vvs0x/dotfiles/README.md

 ## The Core Idea

 I use **Karabiner-Elements** to remap Caps Lock to `Ctrl + Option + Cmd`.
-This turns Caps Lock into a dedicated modifier key — a "hyper key" — that never conflicts with any native macOS shortcuts. **AeroSpace** then uses this hyper key for all its window management bindings, giving me a clean, conflict-free keyboard layer.
+This turns Caps Lock into a dedicated modifier key that never conflicts with any native macOS shortcuts. **AeroSpace** then uses this hyper key for all its window management bindings, giving me a clean, conflict-free keyboard layer.

 ## What's Inside